 Within a few seconds (15-60 seconds), the dog loses consciousness, slumps over, and soon afterward the vital functions cease.
 It is considered painless.

 If you decide to witness the whole euthanasia process, be prepared for the following as death occurs:

-Please note that the homeopathic remedy does not cause death - it only eases the transition by relieving pain, anxiety, restlessness and makes the process as smooth as possible so that the animal can pass peacefully.
+Please note that the homeopathic remedy does NOT cause death.
+It is NOT a drug to euthanize a pet.
+It only helps ease the transition by relieving pain, anxiety, restlessness and makes the process as smooth as possible so that the animal can pass peacefully.

 As a reference, here are the most useful remedies that may help ease the transition during euthanasia:

 Very often, dog parents think that they have euthanized their dog "too soon" or for "selfish" reasons.
 Many have doubts as to whether they did the right thing, or they keep wondering if they could have done more or tried harder.

 Please read this page to learn more about the grieving process and what you can do to deal with the emotions.